angrybacon/doomsday-wiki/markdown/articles/2022/09/15/2022-review.md

 to try.

-Here is an example decklist from the winner of the August Game Taitan Legacy for Real Estate event by RoseIsland
+Here is an example decklist from the winner of the August Game Taitan Legacy for Real Estate event by RoseIsland.

 ::decklist{path=2022/09/15/roseisland}